thisiswhom/K8s_clusterdome/Control Node/README.md

 1. download the ubuntu server ISO from: https://ubuntu.com/download/server/thank-you?version=24.04.1&architecture=amd64&lts=true
 2. make a bootable usb using a tool like belena etcher or your preferred method.
-3. plug that USB into a working pc and install ubuntu server.
+3. plug that USB into a working pc and install ubuntu server. make sure to install ssh, everything else can be default/below
 4. for our control node we went with the below parameters

 Naming convention: